-In accordance with Government Auditing Standards, I have also issued my report dated December 30, 2010, on my consideration of the Council's internal control over financial reporting and my tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+In accordance with Government Auditing Standards, I have also issued my report dated December 27, 2013, on my consideration of the Lincoln Council on Aging's internal control over financial reporting and on my tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is to describe the scope of my testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of my audit.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Lincoln Council on Aging's internal control over financial reporting and compliance.